 Feel like you might have something to add to the world of podcasting?
 In this article, we’ll outline everything you need to know about starting a podcast show, whether it’s right for you, and what you’ll need to do.

-Part one answers some of your burning questions about the world of podcasting and whether it’s a viable option for you.
-Part two goes on to show you how to plan, what you’ll need, and the steps involved in creating a podcast.
+Part one answers some of your burning questions about podcasting and whether it’s a viable option for you.
+Part two shows you how to plan, what you’ll need, and the steps involved in creating a podcast.

-Read on for our ultimate ‘podcast how to start’ guide!
+Read on for our ultimate ‘podcast how to start a podcast‘ guide!
+But first, ask yourself should I start one?

 Part 1: Should You Start A Podcast?

 Wondering if and how you should get started?
-Here we take a look at some of the often-asked questions by people who want to start podcasting but aren’t sure if they should.
+Here we look at some of the often-asked questions by people who want to start podcasting but aren’t sure if they should.

 Is starting a podcast worth it?